sh1xzyy/Read-Journey/README.md

 # 📚 Read-Journey

-**BookTracker** is a web application for managing and tracking your book reading.
+**Read-Journey** is a web application for managing and tracking your book reading.
 Users can register, log in, explore recommended books, add books to their personal library, and monitor their reading progress.

 ---